Psychedelic rock in Australia and New Zealand: 1960s

-Although The Easybeats were the only Australian band working in the psychedelic style to score a major international hit, many other Australian bands scored local or national hits with singles that were strongly influenced by psychedelic trends.
-This included the cult Brisbane-based group The Wild Cherries, led by guitarist Lobby Loyde, whose 1967 single "Krome Plated Yabby"/That's Life" combined influences from R&B, soul and psychedelia, and the single's driving B-side, "That's Life" is believed to be the first Australian pop single to employ phasing in its production.
-The most successful New Zealand band of the period, The La De Das, produced the psychedelic pop concept album The Happy Prince (1968), based on the Oscar Wilde children's classic, but failed to break through in Britain and the wider world.
+Although the Easybeats were the only Australian band working in the psychedelic style to score a major international hit, other Australian bands also scored local or national hits with singles that were strongly influenced by psychedelic trends.
+This included the cult Brisbane-based group the Wild Cherries, led by guitarist Lobby Loyde, whose 1967 single "Krome Plated Yabby"/That's Life" combined influences from R&B, soul and psychedelia, and the single's driving B-side, "That's Life" is believed to be the first Australian pop single to employ phasing in its production.
+The most successful New Zealand band of the period, the La De Das, produced the psychedelic pop concept album The Happy Prince (1968), based on the Oscar Wilde children's tale, but failed to break through in Britain and the wider world.